-- Using attendance data to find patterns and trends of persistent and severe absence. - Holding regular meetings with the parents/carers of pupils who the school (and/or local authority) considers to be vulnerable, or are persistently or severely absent, to discuss attendance and engagement at school. - Providing access to school support to remove the barriers to attendance. - Providing access to wider support services to remove the barriers to attendance.
+- Using attendance data to find patterns and trends of persistent and severe absence. - Holding Attendance Contract Meetings with the parents/carers of pupils who the school (and/or local authority) considers to be vulnerable, or are persistently or severely absent, to discuss attendance and engagement at school. - Providing access to school support to remove the barriers to attendance. - Providing access to wider support services to remove the barriers to attendance. - Providing reasonable adjustment for pupils with complex needs including physical or mental illness.

-11. Absence in term time
+12. Absence in term time

-Education (Pupil Registration) (England) Regulations 2006 has been amended (as of 1 September 2013) to prohibit the proprietor (Headteacher) of a maintained school granting leave of absence to a pupil except where an application has been made in advance and the proprietor considers that there are exceptional circumstances relating to the application.
-The expectation of the Local Authority is that term time holidays should not be planned or booked as a matter of course as they are likely to be unauthorised and will lead to the issuing of a penalty notice.
+Education (Pupil Registration) (England) Regulations 2006 has been amended (as of 1 September 2013, 2024) to prohibit the proprietor (Headteacher) of a maintained school granting leave of absence to a pupil except where an application has been made in advance and the proprietor considers that there are exceptional circumstances relating to the application.
+The expectation of the Local Authority is that term time holidays should not be planned or booked as a matter of course as they are likely to be unauthorised and will lead to the issuing of a penalty notice or prosecution

-12. Exceptional circumstances
+13. Exceptional circumstances